NaimShk07/MERN_Stack_Interview_Prep/PastInterviewQuestion/02_kerinfotech.md

   - Don’t expose passwords, tokens, or error details in responses.

-- ✅ Use CORS properly
+- ✅ Use CORS(Cross-Origin Resource Sharing) properly

   - Restrict which domains can access your APIs.